aniket53/Startup-Site/README.md

-# startup_site
+# Startup Site
-This is the basic dummy landing page for a startup website.
+This is basic dummy landing page for a startup website.